The coder supports code generation for a multirate cascade of

 generatehdl to generate HDL code for

-your filter, passing in the cascade filter System object, the
+your filter, passing in the cascade filter System

 fixed-point input data type, and code generation properties as desired.